Bejanyan04/text2sql/README.md

 # T5 Text-to-SQL Conversion

 This project utilizes the T5 base model for the task of converting natural language queries into SQL queries.
-Fine-tuning of the T5 model is conducted with adjustments to various hyperparameters using values specified in JSON configuration files.

 ## Training Process